 Emergency Services Health is a restricted membership nonprofit health fund started by Police Health.
 It's primarily for those who work and volunteer to protect the community including fire, state emergency, ambulance, medical response and recovery, and water response and recovery sectors.
-Emergency Services Health is part of Members Own Health Funds, an alliance of nonprofit and mutual health funds that promotes the benefits of funds that reward members rather than investors or overseas owners.
+Emergency Services Health is part of Members Health, an alliance of nonprofit and mutual health funds.

 Emergency Services Health is a newcomer to the market, and doesn't have enough members for us to accurately calculate a complaints rating.
 We use the complaints rating of its parent fund, Police Health.

 Emergency Services Health has a Low complaints rating.

 When we score policies we give each fund a complaints rating, based on the number of complaints and serious disputes the Ombudsman deals with.
 We take into account the size of the fund, so big funds don't get automatically penalised for having more complaints.The ratings are Low, Medium and High.
 A Low rating is better than a High rating – it means the fund has fewer complaints and fewer serious disputes for its size.

 A medical gap is the difference between Medicare's recommended fee and what your doctor actually charges for a treatment or service.

 Health funds have agreements with particular doctors and hospitals to cover all of the gap, which are called 'no gap agreements', or part of that gap, which are called 'known gap agreements' (these will have lower out-of-pocket costs, usually less than $500).